-1. Spacecraft scale: a traditional spacecraft is a high-size, weight, power, and cost (SWaP-C), flagship system, so it'll have a high-SWaP-C avionics system, typically to reduce risk and address higher reliability requirements.
-A SmallSat is a low-SWaP-C, miniature system, so it'll have a low-SWaP-C avionics system.
-Typically, due to low cost, more risk is often tolerable, but nonetheless, enhancements can be applied to increase reliability.
-Individually, the avionics system scales with the spacecraft, however constellations of SmallSats can "match" the capabilities of a traditional spacecraft (using multiple cheap units versus one expensive unit).

-2. Architecture design: the architecture design is not necessarily dependent on the scale of the spacecraft.
-In both traditional spacecraft and SmallSats, the avionics system can be either centralized or decentralized, simplex or fault-tolerant, and modular or monolithic.
-Traditional spacecraft are very expensive, and to reduce risk, the avionics may employ redundancy such that if one element fails the entire architecture is able to continue, but SmallSat avionics designs are more centralized, whereby if one element fails, the entire system fails.
+- 1. Spacecraft scale: a traditional spacecraft is a high-size, weight, power, and cost (SWaP-C), flagship system and typically has a high-SWaP-C avionics system to reduce risk and address higher reliability requirements.
+A SmallSat is a low-SWaP-C miniature system, with a low-SWaP-C avionics system.
+Typically, more risk is tolerable with low cost, but nonetheless enhancements can be applied to increase reliability.
+Individually, the avionics system scales with the spacecraft, however constellations of SmallSats can "match" the capabilities of a traditional spacecraft by distributing the avionics and increasing reliability through functional redundancy of the spacecraft. - 2.
+Architecture design: the architecture design is not necessarily dependent on the scale of the spacecraft.
+In both traditional spacecraft and SmallSats, the avionics system can be either centralized or decentralized, single-string or redundant, and modular or monolithic.
+Traditional spacecraft reduce risk by employing redundancy such that if one element fails the entire architecture is able to continue, but SmallSat avionics designs are usually single-string, whereby if one element fails, the entire system fails.
 Figure 8.1 illustrates an architectural block diagram of a centralized small spacecraft system.
-In anticipation of extended durations in low-Earth orbit (LEO) and deep space missions, designers are now incorporating radiation-hardened (rad-hard) or radiation-tolerant architecture designs in their SSA packages to further increase their overall reliability.
+In anticipation of extended durations in low-Earth orbit (LEO) and deep space missions, designers are now incorporating radiation-hardened (rad-hard) or radiation-tolerant architecture designs in their avionics packages to further increase their overall reliability.